 Specifically, animals in research should be provided with comfortable housing with conspecifics, veterinary treatment that includes pain relief, and the opportunity to engage in species-typical behaviors—while sparing them needless suffering.
 Researchers doing work with any animal species should use the “3Rs” as their guiding principles: replacement (substitution with non-animal methods), reduction (methods of obtaining data using fewer animals), and refinement (methods that alleviate or minimize animal suffering and distress).

-AWI provides funding to laboratory personnel to conduct research focused on improving the housing and handling of animals in research, and has been at the forefront of efforts to provide nonhuman primates with social housing which addresses their behavioral needs to the greatest extent possible.
+AWI’s long-running online Laboratory Animal Refinement & Enrichment Forum (LAREF) facilitates meaningful discussion and exchange of ideas among members of the research animal care community concerning ways to improve the conditions under which animals in laboratories are housed and handled.
+AWI also provides funding to laboratory personnel to conduct research focused on improving the housing and handling of animals in research or to implement better practices.
+Finally, AWI has been at the forefront of efforts to provide nonhuman primates with social housing that addresses their behavioral needs to the greatest extent possible or to implement better practices.
 AWI is a strong proponent of teaching animals to cooperate during routine procedures rather than using stress-inducing removal from the home cage and forced restraint.